thealing/RedBallGame/README.md

   - Erasing
     - Click on a shape to erase it
   - Objects and Decorations
-    - Placed stars will have to be collected before finishing to complete the level
+    - All stars have to be collected to complete the level
     - Gear icon
       - Click to configure the object
-      - Long click to see or change the name of the object
     - Brush icon
-      - Click to change skin (only for some decorations)
+      - Double click to change skin (only for some decorations)
+      - Double click background to change the colors
       - Drag to rotate objects
     - Duplicate icon
       - Click to duplicate objects
     - Bin icon
       - Click to delete objects
   - Power Objects
-    - Some objects can be turned on and off (like the windmill, booster, elevator...)
+    - Some objects can be turned on and off (windmill, booster, elevator...)
-    - You can set a controller for these, which has to be the name of a button, switch or sensor
+    - The controller of these can be a button, switch or sensor
   - Grid
-    - Possible to snap center of objects to grid while dragging
+    - Allows alignment of the center of objects to a grid while dragging
   - Zoom
     - Hold down the buttons to zoom in or out

-**About**
+## About

 - No game engines, no libraries, no frameworks
-- Playable in any browser with ES6
+- Playable in any browser with ES2020
-- Variable aspect ratio (min.
-4:3)
+- Supports any aspect ratio
-- All levels, stats, preferences are saved on the server
+- The game data is saved locally and on the server